MariadeAnton/bii-training/test_game/README.md

 Open the block and build it:

 	bii open lasote/test_game
-	bii cpp:build
+	bii build

-Or create a main like this and make 'bii find' and 'bii cpp:build':
+Or create a main like this and make 'bii find' and 'bii build':

     #include "lasote/test_game/game.h"